Addressing issues of global importance

-Applications for the UGPN Research Collaboration Fund will be open soon and interested researchers should read the information available on the intranet.
+Applications for the UGPN Research Collaboration Fund have now closed.
+Further information on the RCF is available on the intranet.

 Researchers who made up the UGPN delegation were: Prof. Gursel Alici, Dr Jennifer Atchison, Dr Dylan Cliff , Prof. Andy Davis , Associate Prof. Jane Herbert , Prof. Dianne Jolley, Prof. Roger Lewis Prof. Tony Okely , Prof. Sharon Robinson , Dr Kerrylee Rogers , Prof. Glenn Salkeld, Prof. Colin Woodroffe Dr Rute Santos, Ms Maria Braga Salum De Abreu (PhD student).